yujunz/gitlab.com-runbooks/howto/update-gitlab-runner-on-managers.md

     value to `unstable`.

-    If you want to install a Stable version of the Runner, you should set the `repository` value to `gitlab-ci-multi-runner` (which is a default if the key doesn't exists in configuration).
+    If you want to install a Stable version of the Runner, you should set the `repository` value to `gitlab-runner` (which is a default if the key doesn't exists in configuration).

 1. **Upgrade all GitLab Runners**